 What We Do

 Encounter exists to reverse and transform this reality.
 Founded by American rabbis and rooted in Jewish tradition, Encounter is a conflict transformation organization, equipping influential Jewish leaders from across the political and ideological spectra with access to Palestinian perspectives and claims on the ground.
-Encounter’s flagship two-day trips and our newly launched leadership seminar bring Jewish participants to the West Bank on tours to meet with Palestinian leaders in business, media, non-violence activism, education, and politics.
+Encounter’s flagship two-day trips, advanced and alumni programs, and our Davar Acher: Leadership Program bring Jewish participants to the West Bank on tours to meet with Palestinian leaders in business, media, non-violence activism, education, and politics.
 Encounter also works with leading educators and alumni to revamp Israel education so that our youth are more equipped and committed to act as informed change agents and less inclined to give up the “Israel project” altogether.

 Underlying all of Encounter’s work is the core belief that innovative strategies for peace will be created only when influential stakeholders in a conflict have opportunities to meet one another, to open themselves to previously disregarded points-of-view, and to develop relationships across political and ideological divides.